 Customer galleries like this are becoming more and more common.
 It’s great for the store (candid shots of your product in action that let people picture it in their life, social proof that people actually buy and use your product) and the customer (new customers get to see what an item looks like in action, customers who get featured are happy to be in the spotlight).

 You can also quote customers in blog posts, retweet and reshare customer images and posts from Facebook/Twitter/Instagram, encourage them to send in videos of the product in action (in addition to photos), and host Q&A days on social media.

 Last but not least, loyalty programs are another way to reward and engage customers (often while bringing in new customers).
-A whopping 87% of customers say they want loyalty programs, and another 62% say that the brands that they’re loyal to don’t do enough to reward them.
+A whopping 87% of customers say they want loyalty programs, and three out of five say that the brands that they’re loyal to don’t do enough to reward them.
 The simplest way to implement this is a points-based system (for example, a dollar = a point, when you get 100 points you get 15% off your next purchase), but there are plenty of other ways to do a loyalty program if you want to get creative.